 Now that concepts such as wellness and well-being have made the transition from idealistic to realistic, and have ingrained themselves as a business best-practice, companies are beginning to see noticeable effects on their company’s bottom line.
-As Pantone set the stage with the color Greenery bursting forth in 2017, we’ve witnessed the wellness and well-being economy go mainstream, and there’s no sign of the trend slowing down anytime soon.
+Pantone set the stage with the color Greenery bursting forth in 2017.
+Since then, we’ve witnessed the wellness and well-being economy go mainstream, and there’s no sign of the trend slowing down anytime soon.

-Indeed, these elements of the indoor environment are often still addressed with technology and there remains a lot of expensive research and development being carried out by, for example, lighting companies looking at light quality and fine tuning lighting systems to our own innate circadian rhythms, or flooring companies examining ways to minimize the amount of volatile compounds evolving from their products.
+Indeed, these elements of the indoor environment are often still addressed with technology.
+There remains a lot of expensive research and development by, for example, lighting companies looking at light quality and fine-tuning lighting systems to our own innate circadian rhythms, or flooring companies examining ways to minimize the number of volatile compounds evolving from their products.

 Research into the interactions between human factors and the physical environment has given us a better understanding of well-being in the workplace.
 The research carried out by Dr. Craig Knight and his colleagues from the University of Exeter in the UK has clearly demonstrated that psychological comfort has a profound effect on health and well-being, in many cases to a greater degree than many aspects of physical comfort.

 Psychological comfort can be increased through enrichment of the workplace with decorative features such as plants and art, as well as giving the occupants some agency over the design of their working space.
 This research has been well-publicized over the last three or four years but has it has taken a while for it to gain traction.
 Now that it has, it’s being taken very seriously and is being referenced in journals for professions as diverse as HR managers to airport designers.